Back to all articles

 If fees are a driving factor in which annuity you buy, learn more about these charges with the following tips:

-• Read the prospectus and fee table: Ask the annuity issuer for the product’s prospectus — a legal document outlining investment terms — and fee table, so that you can review costs before signing on.
+• Read the contract and fee table if available: Ask the annuity issuer for the product’s contract — a legal document outlining product terms — and fee table, so that you can review costs before signing on.

 • Compare surrender schedules: View the surrender period percentages.
 You might need to withdraw early in a financial emergency, and it’s a good idea to know what this might cost ahead of time.